next-exp/sw-docs/docs/source/isaura.rst

 Finally, every event is also required to contain hits with well-defined energy.
 For instance, events with all hits outside the krypton correction map boundaries will be thrown away, since their energy cannot be corrected and their ``Ec`` variable (*corrected energy*) will be ``NaN``.

-.. _Exracting the topology-related information:
+.. _Extracting the topology-related information:

 Extracting the topology-related information
 :::::::::::::::::::::::::::::::::::::::::::